Newark water crisis: 2016

 State and federal environment officials said that lead levels in multiple Newark Public Schools buildings were higher than the federal limit in March 2016.
 The trade union representing Newark public school teachers and the New Jersey Sierra Club said that the school leadership knew of the lead problem in the drinking water.

 2017

 New Jersey Department of Environmental Protection mandated cities and towns to test the water supply twice a year.
-A report published by the City of Newark stated the city was in violation of the EPA's limit of lead levels in the drinking water.
+A report published by the City of Newark stated the city violated the EPA's limit of lead levels in the drinking water.

 2018

 In February 2018, engineering company CDM Smith said in an email to the City of Newark stated their prevention of lead pipes dissolving into the water system "has not been effective".
-Subsequently, Newark distributed Pur water filters to affective residents.
+Subsequently, Newark distributed Pur water filters to affected residents but many were faulty and didn't work.
 During the height of the water crisis, Newark residents were able to receive 2 cases of 24 water bottles with proof of their address.

 2019

+In May 2019, the city added orthophosphate to help at prevent lead leaching.
+The chemical would take roughly six months to be effective.
 In August 2019, the city government received $120 million in funds to replace lead drinking water pipes throughout the city.